Insight

 A few examples of collective power:

-The fifth and final type of power is structural power, and it can be summed up in three words - systems, stories and symbols.
-Structural power includes the mindsets, paradigms, and operating principles which influence all the other types of power in a given society or context.
+The fifth and final type of power is systemic power, and it can be summed up in three words - structures, stories and symbols.
+Systemic power includes the mindsets, paradigms, and operating principles which influence all the other types of power in a given society or context.

 For example, every culture and society has some form of an educational system.
 Historically, this might have been experiential education, delivered through the practice of living in nature or at the hands of elders in the community.
 But every contemporary educational system has a set of beliefs (stories) about what is important to learn, and the best method for doing so.